schollz/thirtythree/README.md

 ## documentation

-[the official guide](https://teenage.engineering/guides/po-33/en) for the po-33 explains the usage for this app as thirtythree follows all of the same key combos. basics:
+[the official te guide](https://teenage.engineering/guides/po-33/en) for the po-33 explains the usage for this app as thirtythree follows all of the same key combos. basics:

 - [x] melodic (buttons 1-8) and drum splicing (buttons 9-16)
 - [x] record with <kbd>record</kbd>+<kbd>1-16</kbd> (option to load files instead in parameters)